 5.3.24 WUS assistance

 A UE supporting reception of WUS assistance information indicates its capability for reception of WUS assistance information during registration procedure (see 3GPP TS 23.501 [8]).
 The UE supporting WUS assistance information may include its UE paging probability information in the Requested WUS assistance information IE in the REGISTRATION REQUEST message (see 3GPP TS 23.501 [8]).
+The UE shall not include its UE paging probability information during:

+a) a registration procedure for initial registration for emergency services;

+b) a registration procedure for initial registration for initiating an emergency PDU session;

+c) a registration procedure for mobility and periodic registration update for initiating an emergency PDU session; or

-The UE shall not include its UE paging probability information during a registration procedure when the UE has an active emergency PDU session.
+d) a registration procedure for mobility and periodic registration update when the UE has an emergency PDU session established.

 The UE and the network may negotiate the UE paging probability information during a registration procedure when the UE does not have an emergency PDU session.
 The UE paging probability information is an assistance information used to determine the WUS group for paging UE (see 3GPP TS 23.501 [8], 3GPP TS 36.300 [25B]).